 The easiest way to test for ALDH2 deficiency is to check if you suffer from the symptoms mentioned above.
-After receiving a few emails from customers (and also for people who are not yet of drinking age or for those who don't drink alcohol at all but still want to know if they have a gene deficiency), we looked into more definitive methods of checking for mutations in peoples genes.
+But after receiving a few emails from customers, we looked into more definitive methods of checking for mutations in peoples genes.

 23andMe is a DNA analysis service providing information and tools for individuals to learn about and explore their DNA.

-View a sample of the ALDH2 gene report section here, or sign up via their website to get a full DNA check (we are not affiliated with 23andMe, and there are other gene testing services out there like those shown on genetests.org, but they seem more complex, expensive and hard to understand for us to fully recommend them).
+View a sample of the ALDH2 gene report section here, or sign up via their website to get a full DNA check (we are not affiliated with 23andMe.

 Preliminary research into treating the enzyme issue is ongoing.
 To date, the most effective treatment for ALDH2 deficiency is detoxification assistance.

 Researchers at Stanford University conducted a study that found that a small molecule called alda-89 could increase the ALDH2 enzyme function in ALDH2 deficient mice.

 It does this by causing other enzymes to mimic the function of the broken ALDH2 enzyme.

 Unfortunately, alda-89 is not safe for human consumption due to its toxicity, but researchers at Standford are hopeful of finding a safer molecule that performs the same function.

 Another molecule that has garnered the attention of researchers is ALDA-1.
 ALDA-1 has been shown in studies to modulate the kinetic properties of the ALDH2 enzyme and increase its function dramatically.